IEntin/ClientServer/README.md

 2. build the app

 There are four targets:\
-server client tests runtests\
+server client buildtests runtests.\
-default is all targets.\
+By default all targets are built:\
 'make -j4'\
-or any combination of targets, e.g.\
+Otherwise any combination of targets can be specified, e.g.\
 'make -j4 server client'

 boost libraries must be installed.